Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Literature Review

-Square fiducial markers, on the other hand, employ binary codes encoded in matrices and deliver four principal corner points for more precise pose estimation.
-They require less computation cost for detection and recognition, leading to potentially faster detection algorithms.
-ARToolkit \cite{artoolkit} is an open-source matrix-based marker library that uses template-matching for square marker pattern determination.
-However, it may face high re-projection errors with rotation and camera angle changes.
-AprilTag \cite{apriltag} is another marker library that incorporates gradient-based edge detection and reliable line identification to ensure accurate marker recognition, even under challenging viewing angles.
-Its enhanced digital coding system has made it more robust to rotation, occlusion, and warping compared to traditional systems, such as ARToolkit.
-Similarly, Garrido-Jurad \etal introduced ArUco Marker \cite{aruco} that generates configurable marker dictionaries with maximized inter-marker distances.
-Their system contains automatic marker detection with error correction based on dictionary search and a novel occlusion handling method using color-based occlusion masks for robust pose estimation.
+Square fiducial markers, on the other hand, employ binary codes encoded in matrices and deliver four principal corner points for precise pose estimation.
+They require lower computational cost for recognition, enabling faster detection algorithms.
+ARToolkit \cite{artoolkit} is a matrix-based marker library that uses template-matching for square marker pattern determination.
+However, it exhibits high reprojection errors under rotation or camera-angle changes.
+AprilTag \cite{apriltag} uses gradient-based edge detection and reliable line segment extraction to identify potential tag borders, ensuring accurate marker recognition, even under challenging viewing angles.
+Its geometrically driven detection pipeline, combined with built-in error-correction mechanisms, significantly reduces false positives caused by background textures and perspective distortions, making AprilTag more robust to rotation, occlusion, and warping than traditional systems.
+Similarly, Garrido-Jurad \textit{et al.} introduced ArUco Marker \cite{aruco}, which supports configurable marker dictionary generation with maximized inter-marker Hamming distances.
+It includes automatic marker detection with error correction via dictionary search, as well as a novel occlusion-handling method using color-based masks for robust pose estimation.
+The ArUco pipeline uses adaptive thresholding to segment high-contrast regions and separate marker candidates, followed by square-shape isolation and perspective transform computation, which extract bit patterns for predefined dictionary matching.

-Despite their widespread use and robust performance, these markers, whether non-square or square, remain visually intrusive and can disrupt environments' natural aesthetics.
+Despite their widespread use and robust performance, these markers, whether non-square or square, remain visually intrusive and can disrupt the natural aesthetics of environments.
 This limitation has motivated the development of markers that blend more seamlessly into their surroundings.